Aviation Training Consultants: 800-874-5346

 4. ATC may assign altitudes to VFR aircraft that do not conform to 14 CFR Section 91.159.
 “RESUME APPROPRIATE VFR ALTITUDES” will be broadcast when the altitude assignment is no longer needed for separation or when leaving Class B airspace.
 Pilots must return to an altitude that conforms to 14 CFR Section 91.159.

-6. Proximity operations.
+6. Proximity Operations.
 VFR aircraft operating in proximity to Class B airspace are cautioned against operating too closely to the boundaries, especially where the floor of the Class B airspace is 3,000 feet or less above the surface or where VFR cruise altitudes are at or near the floor of higher levels.
 Observance of this precaution will reduce the potential for encountering an aircraft operating at the altitudes of Class B floors.
 Additionally, VFR aircraft are encouraged to utilize the VFR Planning Chart as a tool for planning flight in proximity to Class B airspace.
 Charted VFR Flyway Planning Charts are published on the back of the existing VFR Terminal Area Charts.

 4. Class C Airspace